 apps.py: This is the application configuration file with the app name to use in the settings installed app list.

-models.py file: This file is where the models( database ) is defined and Django looks into this file to get database declarations by default.
+models.py file: This file is where the models( database ) are defined for Django to create in the database we are using.

 tests.py file: This file is where the application testing procedures definitions are defined.

-views.py: This file holds the views for the application either function-based views or class-based views
+views.py: This file holds the views i.e business logic for the application either function-based views or class-based views

 Ok, let us now confirm if our application is working perfectly.
 To do this, follow the steps below

-- In the settings.py file local installed_apps and add our app name to the list of apps installed
+- In the settings.py file locate installed_apps and add our app name to the list of apps installed

 - Add urls.py file to the files in the application folder as shown below

 - Add the following line to the urls.py file in the project folder.
-This will tell Django to look into the app urls.py file if the address that follows the domain name can't be found in the project urls.py file.
+This will tell Django to update the current list with the url patterns defined in the application url.py file.

 - Now go to the urls.py file in the application and add the code below